It's Time to Do What You Love

-Did you know that creative problem solving is often best done while letting your mind wander?
-Yep, sometimes it takes a little time away from all of the hustle of work to engage in truly creative thinking.
-It makes sense—if you have your nose to the grind all of the time, you simply don’t have the time or space to think critically about your circumstances.
+Did you know that creative problem-solving is often best done while letting your mind wander?
+Yep, sometimes it takes a little time away from all the hustle of work to engage in truly creative thinking.
+It makes sense—if you have your nose to the grind all the time, you simply don’t have the time or mental space to think critically about your circumstances.
 Endeavor to carve out some moments of quiet contemplation or play.

 Never ever stop learning, exploring, and experimenting.
 Though this ought to be a cardinal rule of life in general, it’s especially crucial if you’re feeling stuck.
 Try making plans with a different or new group of friends, or simply rethink your most tried-and-true routines.
 It may help you escape a less-than-helpful pattern.

 Doing something completely new and foreign lights up different areas in our brain, especially in a region closely linked to the hippocampus and elevated levels of dopamine.
 One study published in Neuron found that stimulating this area of your brain lends it greater plasticity, thus opening you up to the possibility of a “lightbulb” moment.
 The takeaway?
 Do something new—travel, skydiving, even visiting a new exhibit at the local museum—and then ponder your rut.
 You may find you can envision a clear game plan to overcome it.